- Spoof News

 Saturday +9° +3° Sunday +9° +7° Monday +8° +7° Tuesday +9° +7° Wednesday +9° +6° Thursday +9° +8°

-Taswood LakesRichard and Sue Ellis have developed Taswood Lakes over the years to become a premier Norfolk location for carp fishermen - the record carp at Taswood is 41lb 3ozs.
-The Lakes are about five miles south of Norwich, in the pretty Tas Valley at Flordon.
+Taswood LakesRichard and Sue Ellis have developed Taswood Lakes over the years to become a premier Norfolk facility for carp fishermen.
+The Lakes are about five miles south of Norwich in the pretty Tas Valley at Flordon.
 Comfortable fishing lodges are available.
 Very good access for anglers with limited mobility.

-My site supports this excellent charity.
+My site supports the excellent Norfolk Big C charity.
 If you wish to know more or even better would like to make a donation please click here.